Biographies of Chaplains for the Pre-Med Hospice College Program

 Andrew and Len Scales; Presbyterian Chaplains to Princeton University and Executive Co-Directors of Westminster Foundation; Princeton University

 Andrew is an enthusiastic preacher, passionate teacher, and creative developer of ministries.
-Andrew is in his third year of the homiletics Ph.D. program at Princeton Theological Seminary.
+Andrew is in his fourth year of the homiletics Ph.D. program at Princeton Theological Seminary.
 He previously served as the Associate Pastor for Youth and Campus Ministry at Davidson College Presbyterian Church in Davidson, North Carolina.
 Andrew was born and raised in Indianapolis, IN.
 He graduated from Dartmouth College, where he studied history and classics.

 Len deeply appreciates the diversity of God's people and is eager to gather students to discuss the impact of faith on identity.
 She recently served as the Minister for Community, Care, and Connection at Arch Street Presbyterian Church in Philadelphia and was previously the Associate Pastor for Christian Education and Youth at Hopewell Presbyterian Church in Huntersville, North Carolina.
 Len is originally from Knoxville, Tennessee, and graduated from Maryville College with a degree in mathematics and education.